 Are The Benefits of Antioxidants Really True?

-let’s first take a look at free radicals, so we can understand the benefits of antioxidants to your health.
+So before we look at the benefits of antioxidants, let’s first take a look at free radicals, so we can understand the benefits of antioxidants to your health.

 What are free radicals?

 Free radicals occur naturally in our body and are single oxygen atoms that lack one outer electron.
 When two oxygen atoms combine to form an oxygen molecule, they share one another’s outer electrons, giving both atoms the correct number of electrons.